sunpy/sunpy.github.io/.github/ISSUE_TEMPLATE/reevaluation_affiliated_package.md

 ## Instructions to Reviewer

+The requested review should focus on at most three of the sections below.
-Please copy the following and select the ranking for requested criteria, the full review criteria can be found here:
+Please copy the following and remove the sections that are not required.

 ```
 * Functionality           : General Package / Specialized Package / Not Relevant